René de Villequier: Ascent

 During the second civil war, the Constable Anne de Montmorency was killed on the field at the battle of Saint-Denis.
 This severed the head of the royal armies leadership.
 Catherine de Medici in considering who to replace the duke with was keen to avoid an independent magnate holding such a sway over the royal military.
 As such she selected Anjou for the important role of lieutenant-general of France, while the office of Constable would be left vacant.
 He remained too young and inexperienced to hold more than nominal command of the royal army.
 As such a council of advisers was created to support him in military decision making.
 Villequier would be among the nobles guiding the young prince, alongside the duke of Montpensier and Marshal Cossé.

 Together with his wife he was involved in the decision to select a new Bishop of Paris after the death of the occupant in 1568.
 They also received payments from the canon in charge of overseeing the see while it was vacant.
 Villequier was among the nobles on the council that negotiated the Peace of Saint-Germain-en-Laye which brought to a close the third civil war, which had raged from 1568 to 1570.
 In 1572, Villequier and his brother were appointed as gentleman of the kings chamber.
 Maintaining his proximity to Anjou, in 1573 he was granted further revenue collection rights, in the absence of the duke he was to have authority over the abbey of Pontlevoy, he was also Chamberlain of the dukes wardrobe.

 Henryk Walezy

 Both Villequier brothers would be in Anjou's inner circle upon his election as king of the Commonwealth.
 In his capacity as first Chamberlain for the would be king, it was Villequier who received the news from the Commonwealth's ambassador of his election as king.
 He desperately tried to persuade Anjou against accepting the appointment, causing much fury to be directed at him by Charles and Catherine who saw the appointment as advantageous.
 The Venetian ambassador reported that Charles attempted to kill Villequier with his bare hands.
 While he had started the expedition to Poland ascendent in Anjou's favour he began to find himself supplanted by the rise of Bellegarde who dominated the king's attentions in the country.
-Villequier quarelled with Bellegarde during their stay in the country.
+Villequier quarreled with Bellegarde during their stay in the country.